 One of the primary factors affecting the final fascia replacement cost is the choice of material.
 Different materials come with varying prices:

 👉 Aluminum: Durable and weather-resistant, aluminum fascia costs between $8 and $20 per linear foot.
-It’s an excellent choice for regions with tough weather conditions.
+It’s an excellent choice for regions with tough weather conditions

-👉 Composite: Combining the benefits of wood and plastic, composite fascia usually ranges from $1 to $8 per linear foot.
+👉 Composite: Combining the benefits of wood and plastic, composite fascia usually ranges from $10 to $30 per linear foot.
 It offers lasting performance and needs minimal maintenance.

 2. Home Size and Architecture